 Mean score of companies in the Recreation and Sports Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-National Basketball Association, Inc.'s score of 23 is higher than 91% of the industry.
+National Basketball Association, Inc.'s score of 23 is lower than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.